 We may be biased at the School of Marketing, but we believe that choosing a marketing career is an excellent move and can offer so many opportunities for individuals to grow and learn new skills.
 But, like all careers, there are always considerations for entering a new industry, and marketing is the same.

 So, to help, I asked marketers what they wished they knew about marketing or what advice they would give to aspiring marketers.
-Here are the top 8 considerations for a career in marketing.

 1. Are you a people person?

 Marketing is a very collaborative career and requires working with multiple teams and individuals – it is ultimately a team role, so considering whether you thrive in that team environment should be considered.

 Being a good communicator is essential for many different careers but understanding how to communicate is particularly important for marketing – especially when thinking about conveying a message to a customer or in the workplace when presenting and communicating with colleagues.

 Although not every marketing role relies on individuals being good with numbers (for example, you could opt for a more creative role), it is a crucial skill that needs to be developed over a marketing career, whether that be managing budgets and finance to analysing data and looking at campaign results.

 Marketing is a lot about problem-solving and being able to unpick situations and find solutions in an agile and timely manner.
 It’s also about thinking outside of the box when coming up with solutions for customers to deliver an exceptional product, service, or experience that differs from competitors.